SamuelM333/samuelmurillo.xyz/source/_posts/AWS-Chalice-Terraform-2.md

 ## What's next

 Hopefully with this local setup you can increase your development speed and comfort.
-Up next, let's get ready for production release, with tips for bigger codebases, logging, tracing, testing and more.
-You can check the third part of this series here:
+Up next, let's test our new app.
+You can check the third part of the series here:

 {% post_link AWS-Chalice-Terraform-3 %}